 - Once the oil is hot, scoop 1/2 cooking spoon of batter into oil – you do not want to spread out the batter in the oil, you want to pour batter directly on itself (the way you would pour water into a narrow bottle).
 Fry on each side until golden brown .

 - lift out the akara balls with a slotted spoon and drain on kitchen paper.
 Repeat the process until everything is fried

-- Serve with bread, garri, ogi(pap) or tapioca.
+- Serve with bread, garri, ogi(pap) or fried yam.
 Enjoy!!